SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-25
-- What is terraform and why it is used ? and In how many ways we configured our project ? and why we prefer ansible as configuration management while configuring the big project, another name of ansible ?
+- What is terraform and why it is used ?
+In how many ways we configured our project ?
+Why we prefer ansible as configuration management while configuring the big project, another name of ansible ?
 - Why we din't prefer manual configuration over ansible and shellscript ?
 - What are the advantages of terraform ?
-V,C,A,I,C,A,M,H.
+V,C,A,I,C,A,M,H
+- What is Inventory management in terraform ?
+It is about tracking all the infrastructure resources it provisions and manages.
+This is done through the Terraform state file (Terraform.tfstate).
+This state file acts like a inventory.
+When you terraform plan or apply.
+It will compare your desired state with current state.
 - What is declarative in terraform and How to install terraform and setup ?
 - Install "hashicorp terraform extension" to get colors.
 - How to get authentication to AWS to push the created infra ? "aws CLI install"
-- You can install aws cli in two ways ? one is regular method of downloading aws cli software and run the file in windows laptop and another one is just run the shown commands in cmd.
+- You can install aws cli in two ways ?
+One is regular method of downloading aws cli software and run the file in windows laptop and another one is just run the shown commands in cmd.
 - How to test wether the aws CLI is installed or not in cmd & gitbash ? "aws --version"
-- If credentials are not found, then "aws configure" Before "aws configure" you need to create terraform administrator user in IAM ?
+- If credentials are not found, then "aws configure" Before that you need to create terraform administrator user in IAM ?
-- Where the credentials like Secret-key and Access-key will be saved ? in ".aws" folder
+- Where this credentials like Secret-key and Access-key will be saved ? ".aws" folder
 - What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
 - What is the importance of provider in terraform & what is the extension of terraform to save ?
 - Where to run the terraform commands ?
 Terraform commands should be run in gitbash.